WeiZm2222/sctp-312-cd-serverless/README.md

 Run `serverless offline start` to test server app on local, you can get a link from local host.

 Run `serverless package` to check if application is read to be deployed.
+It will create a .serverless folder and create the cloudformation templates.

 Run `serverless deploy` to run this on AWS.
+It will deploy based on cloud formation template.